robot-penguin34/chat-plus-plus/README.md

 > [!WARNING]
 > This project is in *very* early stages, and is *currently not accepting contributions*. **USE CAUTIOUSLY**.
+> It's API (as of yet) should not be considered remotely stable!
+> please star :star: this project if you are interested in its further development.

 # Chat++
 The new relay chat method written in rust.